Denis Private Island

 The cottages are rustic in style, there are no TVs here, but they are lovely and spacious with comfy beds, huge verandahs with a day bed pavilion, inside/outside bathrooms with a little garden and most importantly, they are just steps from the ocean.
 This is direct beach access at its best, you can roll out of bed and straight on to the white sand.
 For those on a lower budget, there are cottages which are set in the gardens which are more basic but still not far from the beach.

 Families are well looked after and there's a great family cottage.
 There are no kids clubs here, simply a whole island to discover together.

 At Denis you can be as sociable or private as you like.
-Dinners are themed (the sushi night is a particular favorite) and food, although not gourmet, is plentiful and tasty.
+Dinners are themed (the sushi night is a particular favourite) and food, although not gourmet, is plentiful and tasty.

-The staff love it here and will do anything to make guest stays special, be it a family vacation or a honeymoon, Denis really fits the bill.
+The staff love it here and will do anything to make guest stays special, be it a family holiday or a honeymoon, Denis really fits the bill.

 Ocean Sports at Denis Island

 Head out onto or into the water around Denis Island to discover a wealth of activities and experiences in these tropical seas.